 What are Affinity and Uniqueness?

-Affinity: Affinity is a proprietary metric that intents to help our customers to understand the interest that an audience has towards a person, a brand or an organization.
+Affinity is a proprietary metric that intents to help our customers to understand the interest that an audience has towards a person, a brand or an organisation.

 How is it calculated?

 Our algorithms are constantly evolving.
 Through machine learning, Audiense infers the affinity of the audience according to the interactions (tweets, posts, follows, likes, etc.) of audience members on social media.
 One of the most important inputs to calculate the affinity is the follower graph because it allows us to know more about how people are interconnected and therefore help us better understand their affinities.

 When you are ordering by affinity you will be able to see the highest interests for that audience.
 For example, people like Barack Obama will be usual suspects when you are ordering by this - 31.01% of this audience has an affinity for Barack Obama, meantime 16.4% of the global audience has an affinity for this account as well (see image).
 In order to find more relevant accounts for your audience, you may want to order them by uniqueness.

 For uniqueness we use a proprietary index that we use to determine how relevant and unique a person or a brand is for the members of the audience.
 This index takes into account how "mainstream" the accounts are for the general public and penalises accounts that are influential for the whole population versus those that are especially relevant for the audience we are analysing.
 This index allows us to highlight brands or people that are really unique for a concrete target audience or segment.

 The index is scored with values ranging from 0 to 100, being 100 the maximum unique affinity.